kpumuk/scategory-permalink/readme.txt

 when this option is selected, Wordpress uses category with lowest ID for permalink generation.
 This plugin is intented to bypass Wordpress permalinks limitation and allows you to select category for permalink generation.

+= Support =

+If you have any suggestions, found a bug, or just wanted to say "thank you",– feel free to email me <a href="mailto:kpumuk@kpumuk.info">kpumuk@kpumuk.info</a>.
+Promise, I will answer every email I received.

+If you want to contribute your code, see the *Development* section under the *Other Notes* tab.

 == Installation ==